PrimeAcademy/filestack-example/README.md

 ### In Controller

 This specific example also does resizing to `200` by `200`.
-You may remove that part of the URL in order to simplify your request
+You may remove that part of the URL in order to simplify your request.
+Here, `ClientService` is the name of the service that is saving the value returned from FileStack, but you may save the information wherever you like.

 ```JavaScript
 self.pickAvatar = (event) => {